ammackenzie/Webots-Universal-Controller-and-Evolutionary-Robotics-Suite/README.md

 A formal user guide will be put together in the future.

-**Known Deap Library Issue**
+# **Known Deap Library Issue**

--Deap library throws an exception that does not interrupt the running program  but displays in the console window when the CMA-ES algorithm resets itself in-between completed runs.
+Deap library throws an exception that does not interrupt the running program  but displays in the console window when the CMA-ES algorithm resets itself in-between completed runs.
 You can simply comment out the few lines of code it refers to if you wish to avoid it clogging up the window.